Human beings spend close to 90% of their lives indoors. So why not start maintaining proper humidity levels to help keep your home comfortable?

 What happens when humidity levels are low?

-During winter in Louisville, moisture vanishes, and the air is left very dry.
-Low humidity levels can lead to difficulty breathing, bloody noses, sore throats, and cracked itchy, skin.
+Low humidity in your house can be common during winter months in Louisville, moisture vanishes, and the air is left very dry.
+Low humidity levels can lead to difficulty breathing, bloody noses, sore throats, and cracked, itchy, skin.
 Furniture and wood flooring also suffer in homes with low humidity.
-The lack of moisture can dry out the wood around the home causing it crack.
-Old homes tend to have relatively lower humidity levels compared to newer more energy efficient homes.
+The lack of moisture can dry out the wood around the home causing it to crack.
+Old homes tend to have relatively lower humidity levels compared to newer, more energy-efficient homes.